amzamora/crimson_editor/README.md

 ## How does it work

-The CrimsonEditor class is on the file editor.js.
+The TypoEditor class is on the file editor.js.

 The constructor job is to attach events to the editor to handle input.